Seminar on Overdiagnosis / Too Much Medicine.

 Modern Medicine’s remarkable personalities

-Archibald Leman Cochrane CBE (12 January 1909 – 18 June 1988) was a Scottish doctor noted for his book Effectiveness and Efficiency: Random Reflections on Health Services.
-This book advocated the use of randomized control trials to make medicine more effective and efficient.
-His advocacy
+Archibald Leman Cochrane CBE was a Scottish doctor noted for his book Effectiveness and Efficiency: Random Reflections on Health Services. which advocated the use of RCTs to make medicine more effective and efficient.
+This eventually led to the development of the

 He is known as one of the fathers of Evidence-Based Medicine.
 He founded the first department of clinical epidemiology in Canada at McMaster University, and the Oxford Centre for Evidence-Based Medicine.
-He is well known for his textbooks Clinical Epidemiology and Evidence-Based Medicine.
-One of his more famous quotes is:
+One of his more famous quotes is: “Half of what you learn in medical